-In no less than a half to full page of typed words, please answer the following:
+In no less than 500 typed words, please answer the following:

 - 1. Why do you want to be a Physical Therapist Assistant? - 2.
 Describe a situation or experience during your Physical Therapy Observation that represents "good" or "excellent" physical therapy. - 3.
 Based on your current knowledge, what challenges or changes do you foresee for Physical Therapist Assistants in the future?